DICOM to BIDs Conversion

 The DICOM format string

 One important thing to note about using the main command is the need for a specifically formatted dicom_dir_format option.
 This is to appropriately map your dicom directories to subject/sessions.
 All subject session folders should be named the same way.
-A dicom_dir_format must contain at least {session} and can contain a {subject} formatting option.
+A dicom_dir_format can contain a {session} and {subject} formatting option.
 Two examples of a dicom_dir_format option are {subject}_{session}/, which corresponds to the following structure:

 dicom_datadata/